SFX-WoW/Masque_Caith/README.md

 Install the package through your preferred add-on manager.
 You can also install the add-on manually using the following steps:

-1. Download the desired package from one of the following sites:
+1. Download the package from one of the following sites:
     - [GitHub]
     - [WoW Ace]
     - [CurseForge]